 This case presents issues of the greatest constitutional magnitude-racial discrimination in state voter registration procedures.
-If the people of Hawaii are to be treated differently on account of their race once again, the request for an injunction should be granted and at least full and thorough appellate review should be conducted.
+If the people of Hawaii are to be treated differently on account of their race once again, the request for an emergency injunction pending appeal should be granted so that at least full and thorough appellate review can be conducted.